rmlz/BarberShop/README.md

 # BarberShop
-HTML and CSS project for Alura HTML and CSS Introduction
+HTML and CSS project for Alura webCourse "HTML and CSS Introduction"